christophreuber/christophreuber.github.io/_posts/2020-02-24-first_post.md

 ![](/images/ARIMA_1_0_1__1_2_1_11__prediction.png "Results from the SARIMA model")

 It turns out, that the ARIMA model does a pretty good job in forecasting.
-It is actually almost as good as for the known training data.
+The predictions are actually almost as good for the unknown validation data as for the known training data.

 Another thing, which becomes apparent is the fact that the validation data is lying completely within the confidence region of the prediction.
 Yet, the confidence region is probably too large and even exceeds into the negative value range.
 While the latter can easily be fixed by a meaningful transformation of the data (e.g. power transform), the generally quite large  confidence region will remain mostly unchanged by a transformation.